arve0/master/thesis.md

 Communicate: the procedure of automatic scanning

-The automated scanning aims to lift the burden of manually labor and prevent errors in the imaging process by finding regions with the samples in an overview image.
+The automated scanning aims to lift the burden of manually labor and prevent errors in the imaging process by finding regions with the specimens in an overview image.
 The process consists roughly of the steps:

 - Take an overview image with low magnification
 - Segment the overview image
 - Allow user to confirm or adjust the segmentation
 - Scan each region

 Overview images was taken with a 10x air objective, equalized and stitched.
 The equalization step corrects uneven illumination and increases contrast for viewing purposes.
 To improve robustness of segmentation, a local bilateral population filter was applied to the stitched image before it is thresholded.
-Each separate region in the segmentation are sorted by their area size, small regions are excluded and the user can exclude or add regions if some of the samples are not detected.
+Each separate region in the segmentation are sorted by their area size, small regions are excluded and the user can exclude or add regions if some of the specimens are not detected.
 Row and column position of the regions are calculated by sorting them by their position in the image.
 A more detailed description follows.

 ### Overview images
 Overview images was taken with an technique similar to bright-field microscopy except that the light source is a scanning laser.
 The laser in use was the argon laser in [@tbl:lasers] with 514 nm emission line, output power set to 2.48% and intensity to 0.10.
 Forward light was imaged using a 0.55 NA air collector with the non descanned detector having the 525/50 nm bandpass filter.
 Aperture and detector gain was adjusted so that the histogram of intensities was in the center of the total range without getting peaks at minimum and maximum values.